Janet Lowe

-Janet Celesta Lowe (May 15, 1940 – December 31, 2019) was an American author, university lecturer and business writer.
+Janet Celesta Lowe (May 15, 1940 – December 31, 2019) was an American journalist, newspaper editor, and writer.

 Biography

-Lowe was born May 15, 1940 in Santa Rosa, California to Celesta and Deke Lowe.
+Lowe was born May 15, 1940, in Santa Rosa, California, to Celesta and Deke Lowe.
 She worked as production assistant or producer for several television stations, usually in their news departments.
-She then positioned herself as a marketing resource for television stations, preparing regular newsletters, providing web pages and web content, and holding workshops for station workers.
+She then positioned herself as a marketing resource for television stations, preparing regular newsletters, providing web pages, and web content, and holding workshops for station workers.

 University experience

 Lowe has taught in the University of California (San Diego) as an Investments and Journalism Professor.

 Published works

 Lowe has been business editor of the San Diego Tribune and editor of the San Diego Daily Transcript.
 She has been published in Newsweek, Los Angeles Times, Dallas Morning News, San Jose Mercury News, Modern Maturity and other national magazines.
 She specializes in writing books about business leaders.